Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/text-to-python-ide/docs/README.md

 For issues and questions:
 1. Check the troubleshooting section
-2. Review AWS Bedrock AgentCore documentation
+2. Review Amazon Bedrock AgentCore documentation
 3. Open an issue in the repository